faizalrf/documentation/Circular-Replication.md

 1 row in set (0.001 sec)
 ```

 We need to set the gtid_slave_pos to be the same as gtid_binlog_state so that replication can start from this point onwards.
-This is required so that the server does not repeat the samer events which are already in it's local binary logs.
+This is required so that the server does not repeat the same events already in it's local binary logs.

 ```
 MariaDB [(none)]> SET GLOBAL gtid_slave_pos=@@gtid_binlog_state;